cohesity/management-sdk-python/samples/project-anfield/README.md

     `selected_jobs=job1,job2,job3` # Only following jobs: job1, job2, job3 are imported to the target cluster.

     `selected_jobs=`. # All jobs are imported to the target cluster.

+8. Export Access Management - To export and import active directory, AD users and AD groups.
+By default, access management resources are not exported.
+To export and import access management, set `export_access_management=True`

 ## Export